kc-ml2/marlenv/README.md

 - env : The environment object
 - observation_space : The processed observation space (according to env type)
 - action_space : The processed action space
-- properties : The properties is EasyDict object that includes
+- properties : The properties is a dict that includes
     - high: highest value that observation can have
     - low: lowest value that the observation can have
-    - n_env: number of environments
+    - num_envs: number of environments
     - num_snakes: number of snakes to be spawned
-    - reorder: True if observation is given 'NHWC', False if 'NCHW'
     - discrete: True if action space is discrete, categorical
     - action_info
         - {action_high, action_low} if continuous action or {action_n} if discrete